Diviyah13/sql-superstore-insights/SQL_Business_Insights_Project_README.md

 # 📊 SQL Project: Business Insights from Superstore Sales Data

 ##  Project Goal
-Use SQL to analyze customer behavior, product sales, and revenue growth from a Superstore dataset.
+Used SQL to analyze customer behavior, product sales, and revenue growth from a Superstore dataset.
 This project simulates real business problems and shows how SQL can be used for decision-making.

 ---